Planned care home closures

 The council must find another place for residents who are forced to move if a care home closes.

-If your home is due to close, the council remains responsible for your care.
+If your home is due to close, the council is still responsible for your care.
 They must review your care plan and find another home which meets your needs.
 The council must consider your mental wellbeing, such as the need to be close to friends and family, as well as your physical health.
 You can ask the council to involve someone else in this review too, such as a friend or relative.

 You can also choose another care home yourself, as long as it suits your needs and doesn’t cost more than the council has agreed to spend.
 If you do choose a more expensive care home, you can ask someone else to top up the difference.